ajuarezse/se_project_aroundtheus/README.md

 # Around The U.S., Project Description

 This is the third project of my Software Engineering Program at TripleTen.
-It was created using HTML and CSS, based on the Figma design.
+It was created using HTML, CSS and JavaScript based on the Figma design.

 ## Project Features, Technologies Used